 Dale believes in serving North Carolina’s underrepresented communities, including those with physical or developmental disabilities, members of the LGBTQ+ community and victims of domestic violence.
 While Dale is always ready for trial, she also understands that matters can often be resolved outside of court using creative, but practical, solutions.
 Clients have described Dale as compassionate, hardworking, and a strong advocate.

 Giving back to the community is one of Dale’s most treasured accomplishments.
 She is an attorney coach for Broughton High School’s Mock Trial Team, who under Dale’s leadership, went on to be crowned North Carolina State Champions 2022 and finished 11th place at National High School Mock Trial Championship.
 She is also a certified Guardian Ad Litem for Wake County’s abused and neglected children and actively serves on Wake County Bar Association/ Tenth Judicial District Bar’s Swearing-In Committee.
 Apart from giving back within the legal community, Dale was appointed by Governor Roy Cooper to serve on the North Carolina Council on Developmental Disabilities and has been an Advanced Certified Coach for the Special Olympics since 2008.

 Dale’s commitment to her work and profession has earned recognition from her clients and colleagues.
-She was named as “Legal Elite” in both the categories of Family Law and ‘Young Guns’ by Business North Carolina in 2021; in addition to being recognized for her high caliber work in Family Law by Best Lawyers: Ones to Watch in America 2023.
+She was named as “Legal Elite” in both the categories of Family Law and ‘Young Guns’ by Business North Carolina in 2021 and 2023; in addition to being recognized for her high caliber work in Family Law by Best Lawyers: Ones to Watch in America 2023.